abitrolly/fedora-packages-static/README.md

 docker-compose up
 ```

-Solr will be availible at http://localhost:8983/ and fedora-packages-static will be at http://localhost:8080/
+Solr will be available at http://localhost:8983/ and fedora-packages-static will be at http://localhost:8080/